awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole
 - *Default:* A new role is created

-The IAM Role used to perform Lake Formation configuration.
+The IAM Role assumed by the construct resources to perform Lake Formation configuration.

 Only needed when permissionModel is set to Lake Formation or Hybrid